-High voltage relay-It is not possible to select the local High voltage relay itself.
+Low or high voltage relay-It is not possible to select the local low/high voltage relay itself.
 If HCNB is ON, it is possible to select a remote high voltage relay.

 7. Measurement indicator [%] and Service indicator [days] only shows if the sensor has Prognosys.